 So get out there and start capturing the landscapes around you.
 I hope this article inspires you to take up landscape photography as a hobby.

-Comment below with your favourite reasons why this genre is so great, or share any tips and tricks that helped make it easier for you to get started.
+Comment below with your favourite reasons why this genre is so great, or share any tips and tricks that helped you get started.
 We’d love to hear from you.